 Ibushi would fight alongside Omega and The Young Bucks (as the "Golden☆Elite") during The Elite's breakaway from Bullet Club, and support Kenny during his IWGP Heavyweight title reign.
 2018 also saw him make it to the finals of the 2018 G1 Climaxnote , and later claim his first NEVER Openweight Championship, although he dropped the belt shortly afterwards to Will Ospreay at Wrestle Kingdom 13.

-When the Elite left NJPW after WK 13 to form All Elite Wrestling, Ibushi chose to stay in NJPW, finally overcoming his reluctance to commit to the Lion Marknote to sign exclusively with them.
-Since then, he claimed the IWGP Intercontinental Championship on 04 April, defeating Naito in Madison Square Garden.
-Ibushi has stated that he wants to raise the prestige of the IC belt, much as his wrestling "gods" Shinsuke Nakamura and Hiroshi Tanahashi have done before.
+When the Elite left NJPW in early 2019 to form All Elite Wrestling, Ibushi chose to stay in NJPW, finally overcoming his reluctance to commit to the Lion Marknote to sign exclusively with them.
+He would claim the IWGP Intercontinental Championship on 04 April, defeating Naito in Madison Square Garden, but would drop it back to Naito a couple of months later.

 - The Ace: He embodies pretty much all the facets of puroresu: he's handsome, a superb shoot-stylist, a top high-flyer, a strong powerhouse and a talented comedy wrestler.